10 Harmless Snakes Living In Thailand

 © Wikimedia Commons User: 1davidfrohlich – CC BY-SA 4.0

-The most unusual feature of common wolf snakes is their enlarged front teeth, which prevent lizard prey from escaping their mouth like a pair of prison bars.
-Their rear teeth are blade-like, designed to slice through and weaken the captive lizard.
-Between the two, they have smaller yet equally jagged teeth, which identify and grip gaps between the lizard’s scales.
+The most unusual feature of the common wolf snake is its enlarged front teeth, which act as a jail, preventing lizard prey from escaping their mouth like a pair of prison bars.
+Their rear teeth are blade-like, in order to slice through and weaken the captive lizard via blood loss.
+Between the rear and front fangs, they have smaller yet equally jagged teeth, which grip small gaps between the lizard’s scales.

-Common wolf snakes also eat frogs and mice, but are so dependent on reptiles that when they were accidentally introduced to Christmas Island, the local lizard population plummeted.
+Common wolf snakes also eat frogs and mice, but are so dependent on reptiles that when they were accidentally introduced to Christmas Island (located south of Java), the local lizard population plummeted.
 Having such large teeth gives their head a more rounded appearance than other wolf snakes.
-This is a chocolatey brown snake covered with snowy white speckles.
-In certain remote forest spots, Lycodon capucinus can be albino coloured.
+This is a chocolatey brown snake covered with numerous snowy white speckles.
+In certain remote forest spots, Lycodon capucinus can also be albino coloured.

 2 Painted bronzeback